Jin6698/Data-science_6698/README.md

-Unique Data sciecne Projects using cutting edge machine learning models.
+Unique Data science Projects using cutting edge machine learning models.
 Datasets are derived from Kaggle and UCI Machine Learning Repository etc.

 Datasets used: